-Home Loan Interest Rate (Floating)
+About Home Loan Interest Rates

 There are two types of home loan interest rates.
 Read on to get a detailed insight into both.

-a.
-Fixed rate of interest
+1. Fixed rate of interest

-b.
-Floating rate of interest
+2. Floating rate of interest

 You can opt for a floating interest rate on home loans when the market changes indicate a trend of falling rates.
 A floating rate of interest, however, may not be suitable during high market volatility as the risk of rising rates exists and can result in increased interest accumulation over time.

-Different methods to calculate home loan interest rate
+Methods to calculate home loan interest

 1. Using the interest formula